- How do you calculate/measure how much carbon is stored in a woodland and how much is sequestered over time?

 • Measuring the carbon that’s there now: Direct tree measurements.
 It is not possible to directly measure the amount of carbon in a tree, but it is possible to measure some aspects of the size of the tree (e.g. height and diameter of the stem) to give a volume of timber.
 This can then be converted to a weight, and we know that 50% of the weight is carbon.
 Measurements of a selection of trees in a woodland can be taken at regular intervals to show the change in volume over that time, and therefore weight and carbon.
 This method of measurement is more accurate estimate of the carbon stored as the trees grow.

 There are no existing examples of widely agreed international standards for evaluation or assessment of forest carbon projects.
-However, a Guide to Monitoring Carbon Storage in Forestry and Agroforestry Projects (pdf)produced by the Winrock Organisation in the United States is widely respected and referred to as an approach to monitoring woodland carbon.
+However, Winrock International in the United States produce a number of widely respected guides.
 The Forestry Commission protocol has been developed independently but has broadly similar structure and methods.
 Many of the methods also build directly on tree and woodland measurement methods which have been agreed as best practice within the UK for over 40 years (Matthews and Mackie, 2006; Mackie and Matthews, 2008).
-The IPCC has produced a good practice guide on estimation of land and vegetation carbon at large (e.g. national) scales, and related assessment methods have been reviewed by the EU (see the results of the MASCAREF project which looked at Harmonising Methods for Assessing Carbon Sequestration in European Forests (pdf)).
+The IPCC has produced a good practice guide on estimation of land and vegetation carbon at large (e.g. national) scales, and related assessment methods have been reviewed by the EU (see the results of the MASCAREF project which looked at Harmonising Methods for Assessing Carbon Sequestration in European Forests).
 These approaches are also broadly consistent with those described in the Forestry Commission protocol (although the larger-scale methods are still under development).